benleim/pathfinder/README.md

 # Pathfinder
-A command line interface (CLI) for quantifying & detecting DEX token pair arbitrage on the Ethereum blockchain.
+A command line interface (CLI) for quantifying & detecting DEX token pair arbitrage on the Ethereum blockchain. <br/> Currently supports UniswapV3 and Sushiswap.

 # ⚡️ Quick start
 First, install Node.js.
 Then, run the following: